SLEEPING BEAUTY DREAMS Set for Harris Center This Weekend

 The US premiere of Sleeping Beauty Dreams in February 2013 was co-commissioned with the Kennedy Center for the Arts and Marionetas de la Esquina.
 It features fantastical characters and multimedia dreamscapes and marionettes that are constructed to move as much like humans as possible.
 DC Metro Theater Arts declared "Sleeping Beauty Dreams was a fantastical magical escapade for any and all who had the pleasure to be sitting in the audience."

-Marionetas de la Esquina Sleeping Beauty Dreams will take place on Saturday, May 17, 2014 at 1:00, 4:00 and 7:00 pm and Sunday, May 18, 2014 at 12:00 and 3:00 pm.
+Marionetas de la Esquina Sleeping Beauty Dreams will take place today, May 17, 2014 at 1:00, 4:00 and 7:00 pm and Sunday, May 18, 2014 at 12:00 and 3:00 pm.
 Tickets are $19-$15.
 Tickets are available online at www.harriscenter.net or from Harris Center Ticket Office at 916-608-6888 from 10 am to 6 pm, Monday through Saturday, and two hours before show time.
 Parking is included in the price of the ticket.
 Harris Center is located on the west side of Folsom Lake College campus in Folsom, CA, facing East Bidwell Street.

 Sleeping Beauty Dreams, written by award-winning playwright, Amaranta Leyva, re-imagines the famous princess as an overprotected daughter looking for a way to break free of her castle walls in order to search for true love and her true self.
 "Writing for young audiences lets me explore the intimate emotions that adults sometimes forget and children sometimes are not given the 'space' to express," Leyva says.
 "Puppets have a magical quality that transports the audience.
 It's an experience that's different from movies or video games, and I believe the emotions and feelings that children have with a live performance stay with them longer." said Leyva.
 "It's about how far we can go without having any freedom for the children."